govau/cga-docs/docs/getting_started/request_access.md

 abstract: How to get a cloud.gov.au account and join or create a project.

-<p class="callout">cloud.gov.au accounts are available for teams from Australian Government agencies (national, state, territory, and local).</p>
+<p class="callout">Accounts are available for Digital Transformation Agency (DTA) staff, as well as staff from government agencies that have an agreement with the DTA to use cloud.gov.au.
+If your agency is interested in using cloud.gov.au, please [email us](mailto:support@cloud.gov.au) so we can discuss your needs.</p>

 ## Join an existing project